SAP-samples/abap-platform-rap640/exercises/ex3/README.md

 - [Summary & Next Exercise](#summary--next-exercise)

 ## You will learn
-- How to enhance a behavior definition
+- How to enhance a behavior definition to add validations, determinations and side effects
 - How to create a value help
 - How to enhance a behavior implementation
 - How to run the SAP Fiori Elements Preview

 > **Reminder:**
 > Don't forget to replace all occurences of the placeholder **`###`** with your assigned group number in the exercise steps below.